snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acousticbed-after1.jpg){: .mx-auto.d-block :}

-> But **wHaT Ab0uT ReSaLe?!** It's okay if I don't turn a profit on my house projects when we sell this place (in the distant future).
-I spend money to improve the quality of my life *right now* !
+> But **wHaT Ab0uT ReSaLe?!** It's okay if we don't turn a profit on my house projects when we sell this place (in the distant future).
+I spend money to improve the quality of our lives *right now* !

 | Closet Problems | Wardrobe Solutions |